RFGentry/Hello-World/README.md

 # Hello-World
 This is my first GitHub repository
-This is my first vedit to the readme file.
+This is my first edit to the readme file.